Usage

 Empty project folder

 This script is the "engine" that powers the batch process and the only file you need from the Github repo.
-The examples bump up the repository filesize to around ~100MB, so you may or may not want to download/clone the entire repository.
+The examples bump up the repository filesize to around ~100MB, so you may or may not want to download/clone the entire .

 This is the file that initiates the batch process and feeds settings to the main "engine" script.